fetzerms/irccatx/README.md

 Contributing
 ============

-Contributions to IRCCatX are welcome!<br>
+Contributions to IRCCatX are welcome!

 If you have any additions, examples or bugfixes ready, feel free to create a pull request on GitHub.
-The pull requests will be reviewed<br>
-and will be merged as soon as possible.To ease the process of merging the pull requests, please create one pull request<br>
- per feature/fix, so those can be selectively included in IRCCatX.
+The pull requests will be reviewed and will be merged as soon as possible.To ease the process of merging the pull requests, please create one pull request per feature/fix, so those can be selectively included in IRCCatX.